Amazon Private Labels Expected to Grow Dramatically in 2018

 - Brand Website: There’s no place like homepage, especially for impressing customers.
 Make an effort to improve your website’s content, and make navigating your site as user-friendly as possible.
 Captivating your audience with a fantastic shopping experience can grow customer loyalty more rapidly than generic brands offered by others, including Amazon.

-Bonus Tip: Sell a purple cow.
-The term “purple cow” was originated by Seth Godin, renowned marketing expert and author of 18 books to date.
+Bonus Tip: Akimbo’s a podcast by Seth Godin, renowned marketing expert and author of 18 books to date.
 The idea is to stand out in the marketplace with a “creating vs. competing” focus.
 If your products have a unique touch that only you produce, you will most likely attract more happy and loyal customers.

 Have you noticed the rising competition from Amazon private labels?
 Has it affected your business?
 Let us know in the comments below!